Classes Coming to Philadelphia in Spring 2015

 - Ability to add ESL Certification to your credentials with only 5 courses (must have valid Instructional I or II certificate).

-- Accelerated Saturday fall, winter and spring course offerings.
+- Accelerated Saturday spring, summer, and fall course offerings.

 - Credits meet your Act 48 requirements.